magarena/magarena/release/README.txt

   typo in the name of the class that implements the mana abilities
 - fixed a bug where the program would crash when opening the log book immediately after resetting the game
-- fixed a bug where the order of blockers would change after damage is dealt if the attacker they were blocking is destroyed

 Release 1.17b (August 27, 2011)
 =============